ibbis-screening/common-mechanism/README.md

     databases/names.dmp (~200 Mb)

 ## Benign and Biorisk Databases
-To download the benign_db and biorisk_db files, please contact Nicole Wheeler (n.wheeler@bham.ac.uk) and she will send you a download link.
+To download the benign_db files, please contact Nicole Wheeler (n.wheeler@bham.ac.uk) and she will send you a download link.

+The biorisk_db files can be downloaded here: https://19ec3326-010b-48cf-a51c-14fe19940f13.godaddysites.com - please make sure the files are downloaded to the right folder, so the Common Mechanism can find them.

 ## BLAST Database
 The Common Mechanism requires the BLAST nt database.
 The files for the BLAST nt database are located at https://ftp.ncbi.nlm.nih.gov/blast/db/.
-Users may download the BLAST database (including 700+ files) within the `nt_blast/` folder by using the following command:
+Users can download the BLAST database (including 700+ files) within the `nt_blast/` folder by using the following command:

       update_blastdb.pl --passive --decompress nt

-This command requires the BLAST executables to be installed (see [BLAST Download](#blast-aligner)) Users can also download the BLAST nr database to check the relative speed of BLAST vs DIAMOND search on their machine:
+This command requires the BLAST executables to be installed (see [BLAST Download](#blast-aligner))

+Users can also download the BLAST nr database to check the relative speed and accuracy of BLAST vs DIAMOND search on their machine:

       update_blastdb.pl --passive --decompress nr